istio/istio.io/content/en/docs/tasks/observability/logs/telemetry-api/index.md

 ## Installation

-In this example, we will send logs to [`loki`] so make sure it is installed:
+In this example, we will send logs to [Grafana Loki](https://grafana.com/oss/loki/) so make sure it is installed:

 {{< text syntax=bash snip_id=install_loki >}}
 $ istioctl install -f @samples/open-telemetry/loki/iop.yaml@ --skip-confirmation